luggage66/minecraft-deploy/README.md

+This is just a values.yaml + kustomization of the stable/minecraft helm chart for my use.

 # Requirements

-* Helm3 in your path
+* helm3 in your path
 * kustomize in your path
 * kubectl configured for your cluster